acolorado1/dsproject/README.md

 ```

 The source code is available [here](https://github.com/acolorado1/dsproject).
-The ANOVA image is from [Quora](https://www.quora.com/How-are-ANOVA-methods-used-in-Data-Science)
+The code image is from [Pixbay](https://pixabay.com/illustrations/ball-binary-computer-data-63527/)